Skip to main content

 Essential Deep Plane Facelift Facts

-Deep plane faceliftwas developed byDr.
-Sam Hamra in 1990
+Deep plane faceliftwas invented byDr.
+Sam Hamra in 1990 and published in Plastic and Reconstructive Surgery journal

 Deep plane facelift represents the pinnacle of facial rejuvenation surgery.
 Unlike traditional facelifts that merely tighten the skin, this advanced technique works at a deeper anatomical level to reposition the underlying facial structures, resulting in a more natural appearance that can last 10-15 years.